-We can put a secondment agreement in place where an employer already has a group underwriting concession and they second their employees to another country for a period of time, due to work contracts.
+We can put a secondment agreement in place where an employer already has a group underwriting concession.
+Secondment is when an employer sends their employees to another country for some time due to work contracts.

 The employer must keep to these requirements and send the following information to the underwriting department for consideration: